 This is not how we go about fixing our problems.

-There is a a general unease and a lack of confidence about where we're headed, and it's directly traceable to the White House.
+There is a general unease and a lack of confidence about where we're headed, and it's directly traceable to the White House.

-Everybody looks to the White House for answers for inspiration for leadership.
+Everybody looks to the White House for answers, for inspiration, for leadership.

 We're not getting any of that.